fivebluepetals/rollback-action/README.md

 previous commit in that branch.
-For example, if the `main` branch contains errand code and you want the code to be evicted from the tip, then you can reset the tip to a previous checkpoint using this action as part of a `workflow_dispatch` or an automated rollback action.
+For example, if the `main` branch contains errand code and you want the code to be evicted from the tip, then you can reset the tip to a previous checkpoint using this action as part of a `workflow_dispatch`.

+One can also include this as part of an automated workflow to back out commits associated with failed builds, though a better approach might be to never include those builds as part of your branch in the first place.

 ## Usage